c-zhenhao/c-zhenhao/README.md

     - Python stuff: Flask for API, other python packages for ML stuff (not super high prio)
     - API: GraphQL, gRPC
     - Other stuff: TypeScript, Socket.IO, RabbitMQ

-- 🤔 I’m looking for help with full-stack development, looking to specialise in backend dev, with the end goal of being a systems architect

 - 💬 Ask me about anything!